 The long stockings boys wore were usually dark stockings.
 At the time younger boys might wear three-quarter white socks or white long stockings.
 A good example of this is an English family and how two brothers were dressed about 1900.
 After World War I (1914-18), long stockings became worn less by older boys, but younger boys continued to wear them.
 The prevalence of long stockings varied greatly from country to country and age conventions did as well.
 Virtually all American boys who wore kneepants wore them with long stockings--except when goung barefoot.
 We note even older teenagers in America wearing knee pants and long stockings.
 Sears as boys began to increasingly wear long pants narrowed the size ranges for long stockings to sizes up to 10 oe 12 years of age.Long stockings were less common in England.
 In France it was quite common to wear three-quarter length socks with kneepants rather than stockings.
 This changed in the 1920s when socks became more popular.
 German boys on the other hand very commonly wore long stockings.
 We notice in many other countries, including Canada, Poland, Russia, Scandinavian countries, and Eastern Europe.

-I have so far collected very little information on patterned stockings.
+We have so far collected very little information on patterned stockings.
 The most common pattern was horizontal stripes, but this was not the only pattern.
 They appear to have been popular from the 1860s through the 80s.
 It does not appear to have been a formal style.
 Only a few of the images of Fauntleroy suits or kilts show boys in horizontal stripe stockings.
 These are usually with jackets and kneepants so they were not a casual style, but they do not seem to have been worn with a boy's party suit.
+The stripes were done in a range of colors.
+Unfortunately 19th cetury black and white photography of the 19th centur provides few clues as to color.

 Long stockings were initially available in the same length as kneepants.
 Long stockings were eventually made in various lengths.
 All were above the knee.
 Some were made to extend to just above the keee while others went well above the knee up the leg.
 Sears mentions some styles that were knit longer "... to cut down on strain at the knee".
 While few details arevailable at this time, it may be that early long stockings were made at klengths extending just above the knee.
 These may be because the kneepants boys wore usually at knee length or lower, rarely above the knee, so long stockings did not have to be longer.
 Actytually it may be that they were made longer in the 1920s.
 Boys wearing them with short pants needed them to be made longer so they extended up beyond the hem of the boys' short pants.